linode/docs/docs/migrate-to-linode/migrate-from-shared-hosting-to-linode.md

 The last step in your Linode migration is to point your domain at your Linode's IP address.
 If you decided to lower your TTL, make sure you've waited out the original time period.

-1. Follow [these instructions](/docs/networking/dns/dns-manager-overview#add-a-domain-zone) to create DNS records at Linode for your domain.
+1. Follow our instructions on [adding a domain zone](/docs/networking/dns/dns-manager-overview#add-a-domain-zone) to create DNS records at Linode for your domain.

 2. If you use a third-party email service, edit the default MX records.

 3. Log in to your domain registrar's control panel and update the nameservers to use Linode's:
     *  ns1.linode.com
     *  ns2.linode.com
     *  ns3.linode.com
     *  ns4.linode.com
     *  ns5.linode.com

 4. Wait five minutes for the domain to propagate.
 If you did not lower your TTL first, this can take up to 48 hours.